 Thanks to 21st century technology, even the farthest flung friends and family can join together on Thanksgiving festivities.
 Plan a convenient time for everyone to get together on Zoom and record the gathering to commemorate the occasion.
 This could be your number one new 21st century Thanksgiving family tradition.

 11. Remember Lost Loved Ones

 13. Make a Wish

 It can be fun for everyone to make a wish for the coming year out loud and then write it down in a Thanksgiving wish book.
 Wishes spoken aloud can inspire everyone at the table, and writing it down is a powerful affirmation of intentions.
 Bring the wish book out at the following year's Thanksgiving gathering to see whose wishes came true, and to add new ones.

 15. Keep Someone Company

-If you're alone, with no invites, perhaps a seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
+If you're alone, perhaps a local seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
 Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have, and you may both make a new friend as well.

 16. Celebrate Everyone's Birthdays